ItalyPaleAle/WithBlueInk/_posts/2016-01-07-preparing-a-red-hat-enterprise-linux-6-image-for-azure.md

 Log in to the virtual machine as user "root".
 You can administer your Virtual Machine by either typing directly into the terminal in the VirtualBox window, or by using SSH (using a client like PuTTY on Windows, or OpenSSH on the Mac OSX/Linux console).
 While both methods will work, using SSH is generally more convenient, allowing operations such as copy/paste.

-> **Tip**: You can get the IP of the Virtual Machine in the local network (to connect via SSH) from the console (after logging in as "root") by executing `ip addr` (look for the value under "inet" in the first ethernet link - "enp0s3" in the example):
+> **Tip**: You can get the IP of the Virtual Machine in the local network (to connect via SSH) from the console (after logging in as "root") by executing `ip addr` (look for the value under "inet" in the first ethernet link - "eth0" in the example):
 >
 >     $ ip addr
 >     1: lo: <LOOPBACK,UP,LOWER_UP> mtu 65536 qdisc noqueue state UNKNOWN
 >         link/loopback 00:00:00:00:00:00 brd 00:00:00:00:00:00
 >         inet 127.0.0.1/8 scope host lo
->            valid_lft forever preferred_lft forever
 >         inet6 ::1/128 scope host
 >            valid_lft forever preferred_lft forever
->     2: enp0s3: <BROADCAST,MULTICAST,UP,LOWER_UP> mtu 1500 qdisc pfifo_fast state UP qlen 1000
+>     2: eth0: <BROADCAST,MULTICAST,UP,LOWER_UP> mtu 1500 qdisc pfifo_fast state UP qlen 1000
->         link/ether 08:00:27:ea:36:56 brd ff:ff:ff:ff:ff:ff
+>         link/ether 08:00:27:89:c2:98 brd ff:ff:ff:ff:ff:ff
->         inet 10.92.14.51/22 brd 10.92.15.255 scope global dynamic enp0s3
+>         inet 10.92.12.52/22 brd 10.92.15.255 scope global eth0
->            valid_lft 10794sec preferred_lft 10794sec
->         inet6 2001:4898:4070:1016:a00:27ff:feea:3656/64 scope global noprefixroute dynamic
+>         inet6 2001:4898:4070:1016:a00:27ff:fe89:c298/64 scope global dynamic
->            valid_lft 2591983sec preferred_lft 604783sec
+>            valid_lft 2591996sec preferred_lft 604796sec
->         inet6 fe80::a00:27ff:feea:3656/64 scope link
+>         inet6 fe80::a00:27ff:fe89:c298/64 scope link
 >            valid_lft forever preferred_lft forever

-To start, register your Red Hat subscription to enable installing packages from RHEL repositories:
+To start, register your Red Hat subscription (if necessary) to enable installing packages from RHEL repositories:

     $ subscription-manager register --auto-attach

 The command will ask for your credentials interactively and will register your instance with the Red Hat Network.

 The next step requires modifying the Grub bootloader configuration to work with Azure.
-Open the file `/etc/default/grub` and modify the value for `GRUB_CMDLINE_LINUX` to look like:
+Open the file `/boot/grub/menu.lst` and ensure that the default kernel includes the following paramters:

-    GRUB_CMDLINE_LINUX="rootdelay=300 console=ttyS0 earlyprintk=ttyS0"
+    rootdelay=300 console=ttyS0 earlyprintk=ttyS0 numa=off

+From the same list of paramters, it's also recommended to **remove** the following (if present):

+    rhgb quiet

 This will ensure that the boot log will be sent to serial port, so it can be captured by the Azure Portal and used for debugging.
 You may also add the `crashkernel=auto` option to the list, however that will reduce the available memory by 128MB or more for the VM, which can be a problem especially with small instances.

-Once you've applied all the changes, rebuild the Grub configuration with:

-    $ grub2-mkconfig -o /boot/grub2/grub.cfg
+NUMA has to be disabled because of a bug with the kernel used by RHEL 6.

 With the new Grub configuration in place, you can install OS updates.
 It's important to wait until the bootloader has been re-configured, so if the kernel is updated, the bootloader settings are applied to the new kernel automatically: